Xunius/Menotexport/README.md

 ## Platform/OS

-The software is tested on Linux, Windows 7 and Windows 10.
+The software is tested on Linux and Windows 10.
 Should also run on Mac.

 ## Versions